senithkay/vscode-extensions-public/README.md

 - `rush check`: Checks dependency consistency across packages.
 - `rush purge`: Cleans up temporary files and folders.

+## Contribution Guidelines

+If you are planning on contributing to the development efforts of WSO2 API Manager or related extensions, you can do so by checking out the latest development version.
+The `master` branch holds the latest unreleased source code.

+Please follow the detailed instructions available here: [https://wso2.github.io](https://wso2.github.io)

+- Fork the repository before making changes.
+- Follow the structure and conventions outlined in this document.
+- Submit pull requests with clear descriptions and reference related issues if applicable.

 ## License

 By downloading and using any of the Visual Studio Code extensions in this repository, you agree to the [license terms](https://wso2.com/licenses/ballerina-vscode-plugin-2021-05-25/) and [privacy statement](https://wso2.com/privacy-policy).